Interest on underpaid or overpaid VAT

-HM Revenue and Customs (HMRC) may charge you interest if you don’t report and pay the right amount of VAT.
+HM Revenue and Customs (HMRC) may charge you interest if you do not report and pay the right amount of VAT.
 If you pay too much VAT because HMRC make a mistake, you can claim interest.

 When interest is charged